LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/schemas.md

     schemaAPIApplied --> schemaAPIAppliedMulti
 ```

-All the blue colored endpoints are the ones you'll set/apply/use via code.
+All the blue colored endpoints are the ones you'll set/apply/use via code, the green one you won't instantiate directly, but you can use it to check for inheritance.

 - `Typed Schemas (Usd.Typed)`:
     - The base class for all schemas that define prim types, hence the name `Typed Schemas`